ulule/loukoum/README.md

 ## Introduction

-Loukoum is a simple SQL Query Builder currently only **PostgreSQL** is supported.
+Loukoum is a simple SQL Query Builder, only **PostgreSQL** is supported at the moment.

 If you have to generate complex queries, which relies on various context, **loukoum** is the right tool for you.